-Pediatrician suspected in 'racially motivated' attack on Southern University student-athlete arrested
+Southern University says alleged student-athlete attack was 'racially motivated,' police say otherwise

 WIN MONEY AT AUGUSTA WITH FOX’S SUPER 6

-McKinney, a specialist in pediatric emergency medicine, works at Our Lady of the Lake Regional Medical Center and was placed on leave pending the investigation, WBRZ reported.
+McKinney, a specialist in pediatric emergency medicine, works at Our Lady of the Lake Regional Medical Center and was placed on leave pending the investigation, WBRZ reported earlier.

 The hospital released the following statement to the station: